coatespt/cursor-twitter/SESSION_NOTES.md

 The bottleneck seems to be on the main processing line because the FCT is not in the path of the Tweets, and the busyword and analysis portion won't block the main line processing because it is insulated behind queues.

 We did an extensive review of concurrency protection in the processing pipeline and found a number of issues, but I'm not sure if we ever got to every item.

-## RT's \#hashtags and @this_n_that
-Many Tweets are identical except for RT's, @this_and_that, #this_and_that.
-What would be the effect of removing these in the either the clustering or the display?

-We have config parameters to drop \#hashtags, @sign_words,

-One suspects that the majority of clusters would disappear or shink radically if these items were not included.
-Not clear what the meaning and/or desirability of this would be.
-They may be a legitimate contributor to identifying the emergence of a subject.

 ## Ongoing
 - Comments Key areas need to be commented to keep out don't touch, etc.